-A previously peer-reviewed model for risk adjustment of post-operative mortality in bowel cancer patients was used.
-Multivariable logistic regression was carried out to estimate risk-adjusted 90-day post-operative mortality and 30-day emergency readmission (see Table 4).
+A previously published peer-reviewed model for risk adjustment of post-operative mortality in bowel cancer patients was used.
+Multivariable logistic regression was carried out to estimate risk-adjusted 90-day post-operative mortality, 30-day emergency readmission, 30-day unplanned return to theatre, and 18-month unclosed diverting ileostomy rates (Table 3).

 A Poisson model was fitted to estimate risk-adjusted two-year all-cause mortality after major surgery.
 Unlike the other outcomes, two-year all-cause mortality rate takes into account the length of time each patient was followed up for.
 The observed two-year all-cause mortality is the number of patients who died within two years divided by the sum of the amount of time each patient is followed for.
-For example, in two trust/hospital/MDTs with the same proportion of patients dying within two years, the site in which patients die earlier will have a higher two-year all-cause mortality rate.
+For example, in two trusts/hospitals/MDTs with the same proportion of patients dying within two years, the site in which patients die earlier will have a higher two-year all-cause mortality rate.

-Table 4 Variables used for risk-adjusted outcomes
+Table 3 Variables used for risk-adjusted outcomes

-Multivariable Regression Model Variables

-Patient Characteristics Age (modelled as age plus age-squared)

-Sex

-Morbidity ASA grade

-and Presentation Charlson co-morbidity score (according to HES/PEDW)

-Mode of admission (according to HES/PEDW)

-Cancer T-stage (pathological)
+Multivariable Regression Model Variables Patient Characteristics Age (modelled as age plus age-squared) Sex Morbidity and Presentation ASA grade Charlson co-morbidity score (according to HES/PEDW) Mode of admission (according to HES/PEDW) Cancer T-stage (pathological) N-stage (pathological) M-stage (pathological) Site of tumour

-N-stage (pathological)

-M-stage (pathological)

-Site of tumour